-The allowance for losses related to impaired loans approximated \$1,946,000 and \$1,901,000 at December 31, 2023 and 2022, respectively.
-Interest income recognized during 2023 and 2022 on impaired mortgage notes receivable, while such mortgage notes receivable were impaired, was not material.
+The allowance for losses related to impaired loans approximated \$1,946,000 at December 31, 2024 and 2023.
+Interest income recognized during 2024 and 2023 on impaired mortgage notes receivable, while such mortgage notes receivable were impaired, was not material.